 eLife works to improve the process of peer review so that it more effectively conveys the assessment of expert reviewers to authors, readers and other interested parties.
-This ambition is reflected in the transparency of our current process, where anyone can read the peer review reports and editors' assessment for all published eLife papers.
 In the future we envision a system in which the outputs of peer review are the primary way research is assessed, rather than journal title.

-The main features of the current eLife peer-review process are:
+Other features of the eLife peer-review process are:

 - all decisions are made by editors who are active researchers in the life and biomedical sciences.